Other Neighbourly Matters

 Foundation Surveyors can help in conducting neighbouring liaison on behalf of the developer (Building Owner) and negotiating a license.

-Please note that neighbours can refuse to issue a license if they so wish, which is why it is crucial to fully understand such risks at feasibility stage.
+Please note that neighbours can refuse to issue a license if they so wish, which is why it is crucial to fully understand such risks at the feasibility stage.

 Get in touch with our team today...